darshansharma/darshansharma.github.io/content/book-review-sapiens.md

 **Completed On:** 02 Oct 2023

-**There are no gods, no nations, no money and no human rights, except in our collective imagination**
+*There are no gods, no nations, no money and no human rights, except in our collective imagination.*

 This single quote stayed with me for very long time.
 As I turned the last page of [Sapiens](https://amzn.to/3PYzrLW).
 The book had been sitting on my shelf for a year, silently challenging me to dive into its depths.
 And dive I did, on the 25th of August this year.